year — Extract calendar year components from datetime values with MATLAB-compatible output shaping.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how year works, line by line, in Rust.
+Read exactly how year is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.